timothylimyl/Complex-YOLO/README.md

 <img src="https://render.githubusercontent.com/render/math?math=$b_{l}, b_{w}, b_{x}, b_{y}$"> are the length of the bounding box, the width of the bounding box, the x-coordinate and the y-coordinate of the bounding box respectively.

-Missing: How does RPN work? -missing explanation on how does complex angle avoid singularity +  why exponential
+(To be investigated:  Missing explanation on how does complex angle avoid singularity +  why exponential)

 Figure below illustrates the regression parameters of the E-RPN approach.